Federated Learning

 print(f"Round {t}, global params = {w_global}")

 Client dropout happens constantly.
-Phones go offline, people close apps, connections fail.
-Your aggregation strategy needs to handle partial participation gracefully.
+Phones go offline, people close apps, batteries die.
+Your aggregation strategy has to handle partial participation gracefully, since “wait for everyone” is not a strategy that survives contact with reality.